 38. Notice about legal actions

-(1) A registered teacher must give written notice to the Board if —
+(1) This section applies to a registered teacher if —

 (a) the teacher, or a person who is or was an employer of the teacher, is ordered to pay damages or compensation as a result of civil proceedings arising out of the practice of teaching by the teacher, or arising from events which occurred while the teacher was engaged in teaching; or

-(b) the teacher is convicted of an offence the statutory penalty for which is, or includes, imprisonment.
+(b) the teacher is convicted or found guilty of an offence the statutory penalty for which is, or includes, imprisonment.

-(2) The notice is to be given no later than 30 days after the order is made or judgment of conviction entered and is to set out the details of the order or conviction.
+(2) The registered teacher must give written notice to the Board of any prescribed details in relation to the order, conviction or finding of guilt, as applicable, no later than 30 days after the following —

+(a) for the order — the day on which the teacher becomes aware of the order;

+(b) for the finding of guilt — the day on which the teacher is found guilty;

+(c) for the conviction — the day on which the judgment of conviction is entered.

-Penalty: a fine of $5 000.
+Penalty for this subsection: a fine of $5 000.

+(3) It is a defence to a charge of an offence under subsection (2) for the teacher to prove that they had a reasonable excuse for failing to give the notice.

+[Section 38 amended: No. 3 of 2023 s.
+27.]

 39. Notice about loss of qualifications

-(1) A registered teacher must give written notice to the Board if a qualification that enabled the teacher to gain registration is withdrawn or cancelled by the body that conferred the qualification.
+(1) This section applies to a registered teacher if a qualification that enabled the teacher to gain registration is withdrawn or cancelled by the body that conferred the qualification.

-(2) The notice is to be given no later than 30 days after the withdrawal or cancellation.
+(2) The registered teacher must give written notice to the Board of any prescribed details in relation to the withdrawal or cancellation no later than 30 days after the withdrawal or cancellation.

-Penalty: a fine of $5 000.
+Penalty for this subsection: a fine of $5 000.

+[Section 39 amended: No. 3 of 2023 s.
+28.]

 40. Notice about working with children notices and assessments

-(1) A registered teacher must give written notice to the Board if an interim negative notice or a negative notice is issued to the person, under the Working with Children (Screening) Act 2004.
+(1) This section applies to a registered teacher if an interim negative notice or a negative notice is issued to the teacher under the Working with Children (Screening) Act 2004.

-(2) The notice is to be given no later than 14 days after the interim negative notice or the negative notice is issued.
+(2) The registered teacher must give to the Board no later than 14 days after the interim negative notice or the negative notice is issued —

+(a) notice of any prescribed details in relation to the interim negative notice or negative notice; and

+(b) a copy of the interim negative notice or negative notice.

-Penalty: a fine of $5 000.
+Penalty for this subsection: a fine of $5 000.

 [Section 40 amended: No. 47 of 2022 s.
-53.]
+53; No. 3 of 2023 s.
+29.]

 Subdivision 2 — Notices to be given by other persons

-41. Notice to be given by DPP or Commissioner of Police about committal, conviction etc. of registered teacher
+41. Commissioner of Police must give notice about prosecutions of registered teachers

-(1) The Director of Public Prosecutions, or where the matter is conducted by a police prosecutor, the Commissioner of Police, is, where practicable, to give written notice to the Board if he or she becomes aware that any of the following situations exist or believes, on reasonable grounds, that any of the following situations exist —
+(1) This section applies if the Commissioner of Police becomes aware of any of the following circumstances —

-(a) a registered teacher is charged with, or committed for trial or sentence before any court for, a sexual offence involving a child;
+(a) a registered teacher is charged by a police officer with an actionable offence;

-(b) a registered teacher is convicted or found guilty of an indictable offence in this State;
+(b) on prosecution by a police officer, a registered teacher is convicted or found guilty of an indictable offence dealt with summarily;

-(c) in the case of a charge referred to in paragraph (a), the prosecution of the charge is discontinued or does not result in a committal for trial or sentence, or there is an acquittal or mistrial;

-(d) in the case of a committal referred to in paragraph (a), there is an acquittal or mistrial or the prosecution of the charge is discontinued.
+(c) a police officer discontinues, or there is an acquittal or mistrial in relation to, all charges against a registered teacher of actionable offences.

-(2) The notice is to be given as soon as is practicable after the person under a duty to give the notice becomes aware, or forms the belief, that the relevant situation exists.
+(2) As soon as practicable after the Commissioner of Police becomes aware of a circumstance referred to in subsection (1), the Commissioner must give written notice in the prescribed form to the Board of the circumstance and any other prescribed information in relation to the circumstance.

-42. Notice to be given by employer about suspension, dismissal or resignation of registered teacher

-(1) An employer of a registered teacher at an educational venue is to give written notice to the Board of any investigation —